 Clarkia speciosa ssp. immaculata – photo Silky mauve purple flowers with striking white centers are 1.5″ across in this subspecies.
 Can only be sold within California

-Clarkia unguiculata – compact form – photo From a colony found in Santa Cruz County, this very distinctive seed strain makes stocky columnar plants to 18″.
+Clarkia unguiculata ‘Laguna’– photo From a colony found in Santa Cruz County, this very distinctive seed strain makes stocky columnar plants to 18″.
 Bright mauve-red flowers and leaves are densely held.
+Formerly sold as compact form.

 Clarkia williamsonii – photo Gaudy lavender pink flowers are good sized, with a broad white central zone, and wedge shaped patches of dark red violet on the petals.
 Best results with good drainage.

-Claytonia parviflora – California and the west. photo Diminutive form of miner’s lettuce forms tight mounds with white flowers nestled in the typical cupped leaves.
+Claytonia parviflora – California and the west. photo Small scale form of miner’s lettuce forms tight mounds with white flowers nestled in the typical cupped leaves.
 Whole plant turns peachy gray as it matures.
 Buns to 8″.
 CN

 Collinsia heterophylla-Sierra form – photo Plants from the Sierras of this species have dark purple flowers, with light central patch and red lines in the usual places.
 Striking annual for part shade.

-Collinsia parviflora – photo Roundish bright dark green leaves are densely held on short stems.
+Collinsia parviflora– photo Roundish bright dark green leaves are densely held on short stems.
 Vivid small violet blue flowers nestled in leaf axils are very well displayed.
-Great annual for small scale or containers.
+Great annual for small scale plantings or containers.

-Collinsia tinctoria – photo Annual grows 2′ high.
+Collinsia tinctoria – photo Tincture plant is annual and can grow to 2′ high.
 Abundant flowers in tiers are creamy white, with purple lines that seem almost painted on.
 Easy to grow.

 Collomia grandiflora – W. United States. photo Erect annual to 3′ with shiny green leaves and very broad dense terminal heads of beige to salmon pink starry flowers.
 A very unusual color in flowers.

-Coreopsis (Leptosyne) calliopsidea – photo Sheets of these vivid golden yellow daisies brighten interior valleys when conditions are favorable in spring.
+Coreopsis (Leptosyne) calliopsidea – Sheets of these vivid golden yellow daisies brighten interior valleys when conditions are favorable in spring.
 This easy annual can have individual flowers up to an inch across.
+30+ seeds

 Deinandra (Hemizonia) corymbosa – photo Cheery 1″ yellow daisies appear all summer on this well branched coastal annual to 18″ with aromatic foliage and an easy constitution.